team1782/tf/docs/developerguide.md

 We used a Python package module called BeautifulSoup to parse HTML documents where we then extract data out of it.
 The URL of the website is: https://www.toilet.org.sg/loomapdirectory
 We extracted 272 entries of toilet data with each entry containing information such as the toilet's name, address and place.
-* For example:
- * AMK Bus Interchange, 53 Ang Mo Kio Avenue 3 S(569933), Bus Interchange
+* E.g. AMK Bus Interchange, 53 Ang Mo Kio Avenue 3 S(569933), Bus Interchange

 ### Conversion of String Addresses to Coordinates